-One of my favourite moments from the 1997 general election campaign came when I was stood on a street corner in Harrogate, talking to a report about the challenge from Lib Dem candidate Phil Willis, who was trying to take the seat from the Conservatives.
+One of my favourite moments from the 1997 general election campaign came when I was stood on a street corner in Harrogate, talking to a reporter about the challenge from Lib Dem candidate Phil Willis, who was trying to take the seat from the Conservatives.
 Suddenly, the journalist looked over my shoulder, muttered ‘excuse me’ and ran off down the street, partially dignified, chasing a van that had driven past behind me.

 The reason?
 The van was that of the Conservative candidate, Norman Lamont, who had been spending the whole campaign trying to avoid talking to the press.
 The result?
 Much of the press coverage was dominated by stories of journalists trying to track him down around the constituency.

 At least he had the excuse of having been Chancellor in a recession and then sacked by the Prime Minister.
 Some track record to try to avoid talking about.